Digital-analog quantum simulation of fermionic models: Introduction

 The difficulty of quantum simulating or computing fermionic models resides in the need of non-local gates to account for the antisymmetric character of the fermionic many-body wave function, as they appear when employing the Jordan-Wigner mapping~\cite{Jordan1928} relating fermions to qubits, the building blocks of quantum computers~\cite{Ortiz2001,Lanyon2010,Peruzzo2014,Barends2015,Hempel2018}.
-Then, by means of a Lie-Suzuki-Trotter decomposition~\cite{Trotter1959,Suzuki1976}, the unitary evolution generated by the qubit Hamiltonian can be written in terms of one-qubit and two-qubit gates, making possible the digital computation of the fermionic Hamiltonian.
+Then, by means of a Lie-Suzuki-Trotter decomposition~\cite{Trotter1959,Suzuki1976}, the unitary evolution generated by the qubit Hamiltonian can be written in terms of SQGs and two-qubit gates, making possible the digital computation of the fermionic Hamiltonian.
 On the analog side, the idea is to employ a suitable testbed system that mimics the fermionic dynamics, as employed in optical traps~\cite{OHara2002} and trapped ions~\cite{Kim2010}.
-Here, we employ tools from both of these approaches in order to show how the digital-analog paradigm can be used in the computation of fermionic Hamiltonians.
-Due to the intrinsic nature of our digital-analog method, the implemented quantum algorithm will show a higher resilience against decoherence.
+Here, we employ tools from both of these approaches in order to show how the digital-analog paradigm can be used in the simulation of fermionic Hamiltonians.
+Due to the intrinsic digital-analog nature of our method, the implemented quantum algorithm will show a higher resilience against decoherence.
 We also find a low-connected architecture for optimal adaptation to current setups.

+In a recent work~\cite{Guseynov2022} a DAQC simulation a many body Fermionic system is proposed.
+There, they apply SWAP networks to systems with planar connectivity graphs, in particular square lattices, ladder topologies and linear graphs.
+For the latter, they obtain a circuit depth of $\mathcal{O}(n_q)$, where $n_q$ is the number of qubits employed.
+Recently a VQE algorithm was employed to simulate up to 16 qubits in a superconducting processor, employing error mitigation techniques on a short depth circuit~\cite{Stanisic2022}.
+Another recent work~\cite{Rubin2021} proposed a quantum inspired classical algorithm, in which they employ the symmetries of the system to reduce the complexity of the operations, pushing the boundaries of quantum advantage requirements for fermionic system simulations.

 The Article is organized as follows.
 We start by describing our system in the next section, followed by the digital-analog proposal for the considered model, which naturally leads to optimal architectures.
-We illustrate the protocol by applying it to the Fermi-Hubbard Hamiltonian for three fermions.
+We illustrate the protocol by applying it to the one-dimensional Fermi-Hubbard Hamiltonian for a few fermions, including the action of noise.
 We close the manuscript with a summary of the results and a discussion on the physical and practical aspects of the proposed DAQC algorithm for fermionic models.